sarisefilkedi/jobsearch/README.md

 Each respective HTML template represents a page where.
 You can also see how they are linked to the respective def in pythons, so there are more templates than parts of the app.

+Now that the set up has been complete, let's look at this app in detail.
+#